huggingface/transformers/docs/source/en/model_doc/qwen2.md

 ### Model Details

-Qwen2 is a language model series including decoder LMs of different model sizes.
+Qwen2 is a language model series including decoder language models of different model sizes.
 For each size, we release the base language model and the aligned chat model.
-It is based on the Transformer architecture with SwiGLU activation, attention QKV bias, group query attention, mixture of sliding window attention and full attention, etc. Additionally, we have an improved tokenizer adaptive to multiple natural languages and code.
+It is based on the Transformer architecture with SwiGLU activation, attention QKV bias, group query attention, mixture of sliding window attention and full attention, etc. Additionally, we have an improved tokenizer adaptive to multiple natural languages and codes.

 ## Usage tips